Junnygram/kubeadm_installation/Readme.md

 Setting up Kubernetes with `kubeadm` on AWS EC2 provides **full control, cost savings, and a valuable learning experience**.
 However, for **large-scale production deployments**, managed services like **EKS** or **GKE** offer better automation, security, and scalability.

 ---

-Let me know if you need additional refinements! 🚀